dslaborg/frequency-pretraining/config/exp001/manual.md

 # exp001

-This file describes how to reproduce the results presented in Figure 2 in our paper.
+This file describes how to reproduce the results presented in Figure 2 and 3 in our paper.
 These results stem from four different training setups, which are grouped together in the experiment `exp001` as sub-experiments `exp001a`, `exp001b`, `exp001c`, and `exp001d`.